SharePoint/sp-dev-docs/docs/sp-add-ins/add-first-run-logic-to-the-provider-hosted-add-in.md

 ## Request permission to manage lists on the host web

-Because the add-in is now adding a list to the host web, not just items to an existing list, we need to escalate the permissions that the add-in requests from Write to Manage:
+Because the add-in now adds a list to the host web, not just items to an existing list, we need to escalate the permissions that the add-in requests from Write to Manage:

 1. In **Solution Explorer**, open the AppManifest.xml file in the **ChainStore** project.